Updated: 11.23.24

 Meditation is a personal and private experience and it requires a deep commitment; success here is no different than with any other major accomplishment.
 Self-knowledge is the greatest experience to be gained in this life and there is no better way to attain this awareness than through meditation.
 Initially, the individual needs an effective meditation system with clear markers for progress and guidance, which is what this website has been designed to do.

-In time and with adequate practice, meditation allows one to receive knowledge and inspiration directly from the Christ-Spirit without needing a teacher, minister, or guru.
+In time and with adequate practice, the advanced meditative state allows one to receive intuitive knowledge/inspiration directly from the Christ-Spirit without the need for “quiet sitting.”
 If meditation practioners are humble and receptive to Christ through the Spirit, they will become their own teachers.

 The meditation instructions on this site are transformative and will relieve stress, build self-confidence, subdue the chattering-mind, control bodily impulses, and stabilize the emotions depending on your level of expertise.
 Aside from achieving these basic benefits, these meditation practices will: eliminate personal fear, anxiety, and insecurity, bringing stability, courage, and calmness to the mind and heart; open consciousness to higher levels of understanding and greater awareness of self; connect the personal self to the Holy Trinity so it becomes cognizant to the guidance of Christ and the Spirit; and awaken personal consciousness to the spiritual Self.
 If practiced correctly, consistently and with discipline, one can experience the Kingdom of Heaven within – here and now.